-More often than not, the risks of not going through the procedure overweigh the risks associated with angioplasty with stent placement.
+More often than not, the risks of not going through the procedure outweigh the risks associated with angioplasty with stent placement.

-If you need to undergo angioplasty with stent placement in your coronary arteries because of an emergency event, such as a coronary heart attack, you’ll have little time to prepare.
+If you need to undergo angioplasty with stent placement in your coronary arteries because of an emergency event, such as a heart attack due to coronary artery disease, you’ll have little time to prepare.

-If you’re undergoing the procedure with plenty of time to plan, then there are several ways in which you’ll need to prepare:
+If you’re undergoing the procedure with plenty of time to plan, there are several things you’ll need to do to prepare.

 Some stents are coated in medicine that slowly releases into the artery.
 This prevents the affected artery from closing.
 Other stents are made of fabric and are designed for larger arteries.

 You may feel soreness at the site of the incision.
-This may be treated by over-the-counter painkillers.
-You’ll also likely be prescribed medication to prevent your blood from coagulating, so your body can adjust to the new stent.
+You can treat this with over-the-counter painkillers.
+You’ll also likely have prescribed medication to prevent your blood from coagulating.
+This helps your body adjust to the new stent.

-Your surgeon will typically want you to remain in the hospital overnight to ensure there are no complications, such as bleeding, blood clots, or problems with blood flow to the heart.
-Your stay may be even longer if you had a coronary event, such as a heart attack.
+Your surgeon will probably want you to stay in the hospital overnight to ensure there are no complications, such as bleeding, blood clots, or problems with blood flow to the heart.
+Your stay might be even longer if you had a coronary event, such as a heart attack.

-When you return home, you’ll be instructed to drink plenty of fluids and restrict physical activity for some time.
-Follow these and the rest of your doctor’s instructions.
+When you return home, drink plenty of fluids and restrict physical activity for some time.
+It’s important to follow your doctor’s instructions.

-Angioplasty with stent replacement may be a life-saving procedure, but you’ll still need to make lifestyle choices to improve your heart health.
-Healthy lifestyle habits include having a balanced diet, exercising, and quitting smoking.
+Angioplasty with stent placement may be a life-saving procedure, but you’ll still need to make lifestyle choices to improve your heart health.
+Healthy lifestyle habits include having a balanced diet, exercising, and quitting smoking if you smoke.